mmh-masud-03/Popular-GitRepos/README.md

 # android_popular_git_repos

-A Flutter Project for exploring popular github repositories of Android
+A Flutter Project for exploring popular github repositories of Android.
+It supports offline access with synchronization and dark mode

 ## Getting Started